Mattegad/Thermal-states/README.md

 ## Physical model

-The theoretical model is explained in https://www.overleaf.com/project/69d64d681d5eb6b6412e623d
+The theoretical model is explained in https://www.overleaf.com/project/69d64d681d5eb6b6412e623d.
+You can send an email to matteo.gadani@lkb.upmc.fr for permission.